Summer at Far Brook

 In this week-long session, your camper will learn the basics of how to make a great photo: from picking the subject matter to composition, lighting and camera control.
 They will learn the art of capturing faces, places and moments in time and share the joy with their friends and family!

-Take An Adventure Camp ◊ Far Brook Faculty – Megan Gottlieb
+Take An Adventure Camp ◊ Summer at Far Brook Staff

 Grades 1-3